 By Kenneth Morris

 Copyright © 1992 by Theosophical University Press; Afterword and Glossary copyright © 1992 by Douglas A. Anderson.
 This book was originally published as a Tor hardcover in March 1992.
 Electronic version ISBN 1-55700-160-x.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced or transmitted for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of Theosophical University Press.
-Because of current limitations in ASCII character fonts, and for ease of searching, no diacritical marks appear in the electronic version of the text.
+For ease of searching, no diacritical marks appear in the electronic version of the text.

 This is a work of fiction.
 All the characters and events portrayed in this book are fictitious, and any resemblance to real people or events is purely coincidental.